"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 Comet cache is more beginners friendly than any other cache plugin here.
 Fully plug and play.
 You only need to install and activate the plugin, no rigorous or complicated configuration required.

-For many WordPress users, Comet cache is one of the fastest free caching plugins in the WordPress plugin repository.
-With over 60,000 active installs and 4.5 average rating, Comet cache is well popular among WordPress users.
+Comet cache is one of the fastest free caching plugins in the WordPress plugin repository for many WordPress users.
+Comet cache is well popular among WordPress users with over 60,000 active installs and 4.5 average ratings.

 Comet cache takes a real-time snapshot of your WordPress pages, posts, links, tags, and categories pages.